Back-rush/console/CONTRIBUTING.md

 ### Dependencies

-Please avoid introducing new dependencies to Appwrite without consulting the team.
+Please avoid introducing new dependencies to Backrush without consulting the team.
 New dependencies can be very helpful, but they also introduce new security and privacy issues, complexity, and impact total docker image size.

 Adding a new dependency should contribute vital value to the product with minimum possible risk.

 ## Introducing New Features

-We would 💖 you to contribute to Appwrite, but we also want to ensure Appwrite is loyal to its vision and mission statement 🙏.
+We would 💖 you to contribute to Backrush, but we also want to ensure Backrush is loyal to its vision and mission statement 🙏.

 For us to find the right balance, please open an issue explaining your ideas before introducing a new pull request.

-This will allow the Appwrite community to sufficiently discuss the new feature value and how it fits within the product roadmap and vision.
+This will allow the Backrush community to sufficiently discuss the new feature value and how it fits within the product roadmap and vision.

-This is also important for the Appwrite lead developers to be able to provide technical input and potentially a different emphasis regarding the feature design and architecture.
-Some bigger features might need to go through our [RFC process](https://github.com/appwrite/rfc).

 ## Other Ways to Help

-Pull requests are great, but there are many other areas where you can help Appwrite.
+Pull requests are great, but there are many other areas where you can help Backrush.

-### Blogging & Speaking

-When blogging, speaking about, or creating tutorials about one of Appwrite's many features, mention [@appwrite](https://twitter.com/appwrite) on Twitter and/or email [team@appwrite.io](mailto:team@appwrite.io) so we can give pointers and tips and help you spread the word by promoting your content on the different Appwrite communication channels.
-Please add your blog posts and videos of talks to our [Awesome Appwrite](https://github.com/appwrite/awesome-appwrite) repo on GitHub.

 ### Presenting at Meetups

-Presenting at meetups and conferences about your Appwrite projects is another excellent way to get the word out about Appwrite.
-Your unique challenges and successes in building things with Appwrite can provide great speaking material.
+Presenting at meetups and conferences about your Backrush projects is another excellent way to get the word out about Backrush.
+Your unique challenges and successes in building things with Backrush can provide great speaking material.
 We'd love to review your talk abstract/CFP, so get in touch with us if you'd like some help!

 ### Sending Feedback & Reporting Bugs

-Sending feedback is an excellent way for us to understand different use cases for Appwrite.
-If you have any issues or want to share your experience, feel free to do so on our GitHub issues page or our [Discord channel](https://discord.gg/GSeTUeA).
+Sending feedback is an excellent way for us to understand different use cases for Backrush.
+If you have any issues or want to share your experience, feel free to do so on our GitHub issues page.

 ### Submitting New Ideas

-If you think Appwrite could use a new feature, please open an issue on our GitHub repository, stating as much information as you can think about your new idea and its implications.
+If you think Backrush could use a new feature, please open an issue on our GitHub repository, stating as much information as you can think about your new idea and its implications.
 We would also use this issue to gather more information, get more feedback from the community, and have a proper discussion about the new feature.

 ### Improving Documentation